ctb/titus-blog/src/2016-sourmash-sbt.rst

 What's next?
 What's missing?
 ----------------------------

-This is all still early dates; the code's not terribly well tested and a lot of polishing needs to happen.
+This is all still early days; the code's not terribly well tested and a lot of polishing needs to happen.
 But it looks promising!

 I still don't have a good sense for exactly how people are going to use